projectsc/scannet/README.md

 <p align="center"> <img src="https://dl.dropboxusercontent.com/u/20113863/Fig6.png" /> </p>

-> **Note:** To the SCANNET displays the chart with all distances between pairs of neighboring networks is necessary you have installed on your computer GNUPLOT software, available at: http://www.gnuplot.info/.
-If GNUPLOT have not installed on your computer, the SCANNET display on the screen only distance values.
+> **Note:** For the SCANNET displays the chart with all distances between pairs of neighboring networks is necessary you have installed on your computer GNUPLOT software, available at: http://www.gnuplot.info/.

 ##### End of Execution
-At the end of the run, the SCANNET generates the critical network, the dendrogram, the color representation of the neighborhood matrix and the ordered proteins each one in a different output file.
-It is also generated a log file with all the program execution information.
+At the end of the run, the SCANNET generates the critical network, the dendrogram, the color representation of the neighborhood matrix and the ordered proteins, each one in a different output file.
+It also generate a log file with all the information of program execution.
 The output files can be read by several graphical analysis softwares such as Origin Lab®, Matlab®, GNU Plot, etc.

 <p align="center"> <img src="https://dl.dropboxusercontent.com/u/20113863/Fig7.png" /> </p>